 Ceylon Cinnamon Health Benefits

-Ceylon Cinnamon Helps Type 2 Diabetes - read remarkable customer testimonials from around the world.
+Ceylon Cinnamon Helps Type 2 Diabetes - read remarkable customer testimonials on our website since 2005.

 Alam Khan, PhD, with the NWFP Agricultural University in Peshawar, Pakistan.

 The 60 men and women in Khan's study had a diagnosis of type 2 diabetes for an average of 6 1-2 years but were not yet taking insulin.
 The participants in his study had been on antidiabetic drugs that cause an increase in the release of insulin.
 Each took either wheat-flour placebo capsules or 500 milligram cinnamon capsules.

 - Group 1 took 1 gram (two capsules equaling about one-quarter of a teaspoon) for 20 days.

 - Group 2 took 3 grams (six capsules, equaling a little less than one teaspoon) for 20 days.